 How Long is Nicotine in Your Urine?

-When Does Nicotine Leave Your System?
+When Does Nicotine leave Your System?

 How quickly nicotine and cotinine get metabolized depends on the user’s genetics, age, diet and other health factors.
-It also depends on how much and how frequently a person uses nicotine.
-Fruits and vegetables containing large amounts of vitamin C can accelerate your metabolism and therefore speed up the elimination process.
+It also depends on how much and how often a person uses nicotine.
+Fruits and vegetables containing large amounts of vitamin C can accelerate your metabolism and speed up the elimination process.
 Exercise, proper hydration and eating foods rich in antioxidants are also ideal for flushing out nicotine.
 If you’re trying to kick your tobacco habit, keeping a healthy diet will also help you fight off urges to smoke.

 Related: Overcoming the Smoker’s Flu